 - Sign up to Tiny Habits and do it for a week.

 - Create a personal Kanbanflow or Trello board.
 Start with the column headers "To Do", "In Progress" and "Done".
 Add a card for each thing you would like to achieve and move them across the columns as you progress with them.

-Sign up to The Dojo and explore it.
-The Dojo is run by the Ministry of Testing.
+Sign up to The Ministry of Testing Platform and explore it.
 I have found it to be an amazing resource for my career.
 I can watch training videos, access testers blogs and I get notified of upcoming events that they host.
 I started with a free membership and finally graduated to a paid membership this year.

 What to do next:

-- Read these web testing 101 articles on the Dojo.
+- Read these web testing 101 articles on the Ministry of Testing platform.

 - Watch this video from Danny Dainton a nice 99 second talk about how he stopped wasting his time.

-- Investigate the content on the Dojo further.
+- Investigate the content on the Ministry of Testing platform further.

 I know a bug in software when I see one, or at least I like to think I do.
 I thought it would be easy to explain what a bug is.
 When I tried to find a definition I found many that just didn't cover the scope enough.
 James Bach defines a bug as "Anything that threatens the value of the product.
 Something that bugs someone whose opinion matters".
 That is a nice high-level definition.
 On Testing Computer Software you will find "most bugs cause a program to change its behaviour when the programmer didn't want or expect it to or cause the program not to change its behaviour when the programmer did expect it to".